sonboleh/Slack_Message/README.md

 <details>
   <summary>1.
 Create and obtain Webhook url</summary>

-You could ask your manager to provide you an existing one.
+You could ask the manager to share an existing one.
 Or, you can follow the steps in [Link](https://api.slack.com/messaging/webhooks) to set up one for yourself.
 </details>

 <details>
   <summary>2.
 Design POST payload</summary>